spatie/laravel-mailable-test/README.md

 php artisan mail:send-test "App\Mail\MyMailable" recipent@mail.com
 ```

 The given mailable will be sent to the given recipient.
-Any parameters the `__construct` method of the mailable class expect will be generated.
+Any parameters the `__construct` method of the mailable class expect will be automagically passed in.

 ## Postcardware